Dayhun/TAMWOOD_Frontend/02-CSS/README.md

             font-size: 18px;
         }
         ```
+-   git vs github
     -   Git is a version management system that helps you record and manage your own code and history.
     -   GitHub is a cloud-based hosting service that manages Git repositories.
+-   pull vs clone
+    -   pull : we can get every update from the branch.
+    -   clone : make a full copy from the github.
+Kind of download.